Swift-AI/Swift-AI/Examples/README.md

 - Provide visual representations of the "learning" process involved in machine learning.
 - Demonstrate the possibilities of using artificial intelligence in iOS apps.

-Each of the following examples are included in the app:
+The following examples are included in the app:

 ### Regression
 ##### Feed-Forward Neural Network

 A description of the Regression example will go here.